-Join Ellery Connell for an in-depth discussion in this video Falloffs, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Falloffs, part of Learning MODO 601.

 In this video, we'll have a look at Falloffs. …This is a very powerful function that lets you change the way that your tools …operate on your 3D objects.
 Now in order to illustrate these, I'm …going to draw out a simple plane with some subdivisions. …So drag this out.
 I need to go in numerically here and make …it two by two.
 I'm going to center it up at the origin …zero, zero, zero.
 And let's add ten segments in the x and …ten in the z, so I have a nice ten by ten grid to work with. …So, Falloffs have a variety of styles.
 All of them are based off of modulating …the effect of a tool from zero to full effect.…